The bell rang loudly, waking Peter up from his seventh-period nap. His bleary-eyed face snapped up from his elbows.

 The double-door entrance swung shut, booming loudly in the now-silent gym.
 Peter’s hate-filled shriek dimmed into a far-off gibber.

 Kaelee cleared her throat.
 “Let’s keep going, shall we?”

 After she finished yoga, Eun Yin headed over to Peter’s.
 She found him in his room dressed in boxers and a t-shirt, shadowboxing the air.

 “Eun.”
-Peter threw a question mark kick, a double-leg shoot, then a sprawl.
+He threw a question mark kick, a double-leg shoot, then switched to a wrestler’s sit-out.
 “What’s up?”

 Eun doffed her backpack, eyeing him cautiously.
 “Um…where’s your mat?”